patelzeel630/bse-corporate-actions/README.md

 # BSE Corporate Actions Dashboard

-This Streamlit app fetches corporate action announcements (Dividends, Bonus, Buyback, etc.) from BSE India for selected companies (Cera, Hindware, Kajaria) and allows export to Excel.
+This Streamlit app fetches and displays corporate action announcements from BSE India.
+Features:
+- Search companies from BSE
+- Filter announcements by time period
+- Download results to CSV